MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/platform-qualification-app-validation.md

 ms.custom: bap-template
 ---

-# Platform qualification and app validations
+# Platform qualification and app validation

 Prerequisites for implementing Guides in regulated industries is that your organization: